 Make a list of all the things you need to store in your kitchen, from the obvious plates, cutlery, pots and pans, through to food, gadgets, kitchen linens and white goods.
 Then ensure each element has a place to go.
 There are plenty of good kitchen storage ideas that will be able to help you out.

-This kitchen combines an island with cupboards and drawers in various sizes to store the essentials, while base cabinets house pan draws, spice racks and an undersink cupboard.
+This kitchen combines an island with cupboards and drawers in various sizes to store the essentials, while base cabinets house pan drawers, spice racks and an undersink cupboard.
 A plate rack and wooden mantelpiece adds functional decoration, drawing the eye while also offering space to store both plates and bowls.

 4. Opt for Shaker cabinetry to instantly imbue your kitchen with charm